 Your system doesn't have to be complicated.
 If all you need to do is collect the trust assets, pay the settlor's debts, and distribute what's left to the beneficiaries, you won't need to track income and expenses for very long -- probably three to six months, tops.
 You won't even have to file a trust tax return unless the trust assets generate more than $600 in income.
 For a simple trust, you may be able to do a good job with chronologically organized bank and brokerage statements, a trust checkbook, and notebook.

-If you are administering a trust that will exist for more than six months, you should buy basic accounting software (such as Quicken or QuickBooks) to keep track of the movement of money in each trust account.
+If you are administering a trust that will exist for more than six months, you should buy basic accounting software (such as Quicken) to keep track of the movement of money in each trust account.
 The cost is a perfectly permissible trust-related expense.
 If you spend a few hours to set up the accounts, you will avoid countless problems at the end of the year.

 Sound like a lot on your plate?
 Don't be intimidated.
 Being a good trustee takes work, but it's not rocket science.
 With patience and effort, you can do a great job.
 For a step-by-step guide to everything you need to know to manage a trust, get The Trustee's Legal Companion by Liza Hanks and Carol Elias Zolla (Nolo).